 If you need to take time off to care for a loved one or bond with a new child, you may be eligible for job-protected leave under the Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA).
-Some or all of your leave may be paid through a combination of vacation accruals and Family Temporary Disability Insurance, if you reside in California.
+Some or all of your leave may be paid through a combination of salary continuation and Family Temporary Disability Insurance, if you reside in California.

 Criteria for Family Care

 - An immediate family member suffering from a serious health condition

 - Bonding time with your newborn, foster child or adopted child

 - Federal law (FMLA) and California law (CFRA) allow you to take up to 12 weeks of job-protected leave during a rolling 12-month period for all FMLA-eligible leaves of absence combined

 - FTD leave may be taken intermittently, and is most often taken in increments of at least two weeks each when used for baby bonding time

 - The San Francisco Paid Parental Leave Ordinance provides supplemental compensation in addition to FTD to employees working in San Francisco.

 Paid Family Leave - How It Works